mer-hybris/hadk.sailfishos.org/build-env.rst

     ``$VENDOR-$DEVICE-$PORT_ARCH`` (instead of ``SailfishOS-latest-aarch64``).
     Ignore the i486 target.

-Choose ``aarch64`` target, unless you are building for the ``armv7hl`` Sailfish OS userspace.
+For ARM devices, choose ``aarch64`` build target, unless you are building for the ``armv7hl`` Sailfish OS userspace.

 https://docs.sailfishos.org/Tools/Platform_SDK/Target_Installation/

-To verify the correct installation of the Scratchbox2 target, cross-compile a simple "Hello, World!"
+To verify the correct installation of the build tools, cross-compile a simple "Hello, World!"
 C application with ``mb2 build-shell``:

 .. code-block:: console